 Adaptive structures include actuated elements that allow them to change state or characteristics in a controlled manner, while active structures combine actuated elements with sensors (feedback control) to perform such changes.
 Active structures are a potential solution to engineering challenges such as adaptive/resilient architecture, changing/challenging environments (including hazard mitigation) and sustainability.
 Our focus lies on the development of adaptive structures that integrate active elements and sensors within their structural system.

-An active deployable tensegrity structure at IMAC, EPFL (Switzerland).
+A structurally integrated active deployable tensegrity model at IMAC, EPFL (Switzerland).

 Structural design and optimization

 Structures are designed to satisfy safety and serviceability criteria.
 Traditional design strategies are based on iterative approaches similar to gradient search.
 However, the solutions that satisfy these criteria may not be unique.
 Moreover, the size and complexity of the corresponding design spaces is often unknown and large.
 We explore analysis and optimization techniques to identify design solutions for safety and serviceability as well as other project constraints.

 Illustration of suspended footbridge configurations.